FerrielMelarpis/HTTP-Server/README.md

 # HTTP-Server
-A simple HTTP Server implemented in C
+A simple HTTP Server implemented in C++

 # HOW TO BUILD:
 It is simple.
 Just run the Makefile.